dhellmann/pymotw-3/source/asyncio/scheduling.rst

 =========================================

 It is also possible to schedule a call to occur at a specific time.
-The clock implementation used by the loop will vary based on the platform and loop implementation, so to choose a time it is necessary to start from the internal state of that clock using its :func:`time` method.
+The loop uses a monotonic clock, rather than a wall-clock time, to ensure that the value of "now" never regresses.
+To choose a time for a scheduled callback it is necessary to start from the internal state of that clock using the loop's :func:`time` method.

 .. include:: asyncio_call_at.py
    :literal: